Logging Chain Lodge Cottages

 We love Summer in Muskoka!
 There's so much for you to do!

 With 7 + acres of property overlooking Dwight Bay, there's plenty of room to roam.
-A large grass play area, playground, basketball hoop, two horseshoe pits and volleyball/badminton net are all available and free for your use.
+A large grass play area, playground, basketball hoop, and volleyball/badminton net are all available and free for your use.
 Play soccer, fly a kite or just run around - knock yourself out!

 Or, if a slower pace is what you're looking for, relax at your own rental cottage in a Muskoka chair or at your picnic table and read a book while your children are playing in the playground or challenging their new friends to a game of volleyball.
 Head down to the sand beach for a swim in the warm, clean water of Lake of Bays.

-Go for a stroll to Henrietta's Pine Bakery and grab some freshly baked bread or sticky buns, or to Erika's Bakery & Coffee Shop for your morning coffee.
+Go for a stroll to Henrietta's Pine Bakery and grab some freshly baked bread and sticky buns, or to Erika's Bakery & Coffee Shop for your morning coffee.
 The Dwight Market & Pharmacy Store is within easy walking distance - pick up your morning paper or visit the butcher's counter and choose from their amazing selection of meat and cheese.
 Barbeque your dinner at your cottage!

 Logging Chain Lodge Cottage Resort 2840 Highway 60, Dwight, Ontario, Canada P0A 1H0